AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

-\textbf{Choice Interactions in Stage~2}.
-The existing methods adopt Hadamard product~\cite{he2017neural2,xiao2017attentional,lian2018xdeepfm}, inner product~\cite{guo2017deepfm,qu2018product}, bilinear functions~\cite{huang2019fibinet} and cross product~\cite{cheng2016wide,luo2019autocross} for feature interactions.
-Hadamard product calculates the element-wise product among the feature embedding, which can be exploited by both MLP and skip connection.
-The inner product can be seen as a simple form of Hadamard product that is compressed by sum pooling.
-Bilinear function extends Hadamard product by learning fine-grained interactions but introduces extra parameters in the interactions.
-Besides, bilinear function can not handle high-order interactions and does not exhibit superiority over non-parameterized Hadamard product when combining with MLP.
-Although cross product can yield more flexible feature interactions, it can only be used in the wide part~\cite{luo2019autocross}, because the corresponding embedding will exponentially explode in the order of features meanwhile can not be well trained due to the low frequency of occurrence.
-Therefore, AMER chooses Hadamard products as interaction functions due to its expressive power and flexibility.
-The interaction search space includes all low-order and high-order Hadamard interactions, and an interaction of order $r$ can be computed by $\mathbf{e}_{i_1}^a \odot \mathbf{e}_{i_2}^a \odot ... \odot \mathbf{e}_{i_r}^a$. where $\odot$ denotes Hadamard product and $\mathbf{e}_{i_1}^a, \mathbf{e}_{i_2}^a, ..., \mathbf{e}_{i_r}^a$ are selected from $\mathbf{e}^a$.
+\textbf{Search Subspace of Interactions}.
+The existing literature adopts \textbf{Hadamard product}~\cite{lian2018xdeepfm}, \textbf{inner product}~\cite{guo2017deepfm,qu2018product}, \textbf{bilinear function}~\cite{huang2019fibinet} and \textbf{cross product}~\cite{cheng2016wide} in the feature interactions.
+Hadamard product calculates the element-wise product among the feature embeddings, which can be exploited by both MLP and shortcut connection.
+The inner product can be seen as a simple form of Hadamard product compressed by sum pooling.
+Bilinear function extends Hadamard product by introducing extra parameters to learn fine-grained representations, but it can not handle high-order interactions and does not exhibit superiority over Hadamard product when combining with MLP~\cite{huang2019fibinet}.
+Although the cross product can yield a more flexible form of interactions, it can only be used in the shortcuts~\cite{luo2019autocross} because the parameters will exponentially explode in the order of interactions and can not be well trained due to the low frequency of occurrence.
+Therefore, AMEIR chooses \textbf{Hadamard product} as the interaction function due to its expressive power and flexibility.
+The \textbf{search subspace of interactions} includes all low-order and high-order Hadamard interactions.
+An interaction of order $r$ can be expressed as $\mathbf{e}_{i_1}^b \odot \mathbf{e}_{i_2}^b \odot ... \odot \mathbf{e}_{i_r}^b$ where $\odot$ refers to the Hadamard product and $\mathbf{e}_{i_1}^b, \mathbf{e}_{i_2}^b, ..., \mathbf{e}_{i_r}^b$ are selected from $\mathbf{e}^b$.

-\textbf{Choice MLPs in Stage~3}.
-As MLP settings can also affect the final recommendation result, AMER searches for the dimension of hidden layers as well as the activation functions in the aggregation MLP.
-Assume the dimension of $\mathbf{h}_0^c$ is $K_0$.
-The hidden layer dimensions of MLP are chosen from $\{0.1, 0.2, ..., 1.0\}$ of $K_0$ while ensuring monotonically non-increasing following the common network design principle.
+\textbf{Search Subspace of MLP}.
+The \textbf{search subspace of MLP} includes \textbf{dimensions} and \textbf{activation functions} of hidden layers.
+Assume $K_0^c$ is the dimension of $\mathbf{h}_0^c$.
+The dimensions of hidden layers are chosen from $\{0.1, 0.2, ..., 1.0\}$ of $K_0^c$ while ensuring monotonically non-increasing following the practice.
 The activation functions are selected from \{ReLU, Swish, Identity, Dice~\cite{zhou2018deep}\}.